GovernorFancyPants/desolaterunner/_drafts/_posts/trail-running-in-lisbon.md

 **How to get there?**

 We took the train from Lisbon down to Setúbal which takes about an hour and cost 4-5 euros.
+During the summer you can take a bus from Setúbal to Portinho da Arrábida, and probably other destinations too.
+We were there off season so we started our run directly from Setúbal

 **What is the trail like?**